hernantz/blog/content/email.md

 This would be perfect for reactions (like, heart, angry face, etc) or sending "email received/seen" events.

+User info should include profile info like avatar, status (maintained as a heartbeat msg), signature (that would get displayed on first email only), full name.

+Allow editing/versioning: send new emails with diffs, then apps will display the latest version or handle it somehow.

+Approving/Rejecting posts.

+COmo hace retweets?
 Passwords are also emails: You can create a new password everytime, and get it emailed.